 You might think that you don’t need another set of speakers.
 The chances are that you’ve already got a pair hooked up to your computer - in the MP3 age, this might even be your main hi-fi setup - or maybe you do all of your listening on headphones.

-When it comes to making music, though, a decent pair of monitor speakers is, if not essential, a very wise investment.
+When it comes to making music, though, a decent pair of studio monitor speakers is, if not essential, a very wise investment.
 To understand why, you need to understand how they work.

 While your hi-fi or computer speakers are specifically designed to ‘flatter’ your music so that it sounds good, they typically do this in a way that could be considered unnatural.
 This isn’t a problem if you’re listening to someone else’s album, but when your goal is to create balanced mixes that will sound good on lots of different systems, it can be an issue.

-Step forward the monitor speaker, which is designed to portray your music as it actually is rather than how your ears might want it to sound.
+Step forward the studio monitor speaker, which is designed to portray your music as it actually is rather than how your ears might want it to sound.
 We’re not going to delve too far into why these speakers are technically different, but the bottom line is that, if you mix your music through built-for- purpose monitors, you’ve got a far better chance of making it sound good.

 Headphones are another issue altogether.
 Trying to create a balanced stereo mix while you’re monitoring through cans is notoriously difficult because, rather than hearing some of each channel (left and right) in each ear, it’s an ‘either/or scenario’.
 We wouldn’t dream of telling you not to use headphones at all - in many cases, such as when you’re making music on the move or at a time when making noise is a no-no, they’re essential - but it’s certainly a bad idea to rely on them exclusively.